noaxTheWanderer/noaxTheWanderer.github.io/_posts/2014-05-16-killing-fly-with-a-hammer-not-a-good-ideals.md

 So I thought a script might be a good thing to automate such a job.

 Well its easy, the script could perform the following tasks:
     Get SD Source
     Get Destination
-  Check if both Source/ Destination are empty and are also valid directories then loop though the files to find the date of creation create the directories then loop through files again use `cp -r :SOURCE :DESTINATION` to copy the files.
+    Check if both Source/ Destination are empty and are also valid directories then loop though the files to find the date of creation create the directories then loop through files again use to copy from source to destination `cp -r :SOURCE :DESTINATION`

   Then Who-la!!
 You are done.